-The State verified the correction of noncompliance identified during the prior reporting period through a data review that (a) confirmed that every child for whom consent to evaluate was received subsequently received an evaluation, even if late, unless the child was no longer in the jurisdiction of the AEA, and (b) confirmed that each AEA that was performing below 100 percent compliance during the prior reporting period is correctly implementing 34 CFR §300.301(c)(1).
+The State verified the correction of noncompliance identified through a data review.
+Data review verification of the correction of noncompliance includes confirmation that (a) every child for whom consent to evaluate was received subsequently received an evaluation, even if late, unless the child was no longer in the jurisdiction of the AEA, and (b) each AEA that was performing below 100 percent compliance during the prior reporting period is correctly implementing IDEA requirements.
+The state reviewed additional data from Iowa's Information Management System (IMS) and ACHIEVE, the IEP/IFSP data system, for each LEA and verified 100% correction of non-compliance.